The-AEGIS-Initiative/lernrobotics/README.md

 # Development Setup

+As this is an multi-component application built on AWS, the development setup is rather involved.
+Feel free to reach out to us on our [Discord](https://discord.gg/sDgHhzj) with any questions!

 ## Step 1) Configure AWS Amplify
 This app is powered by AWS Amplify.
 Amplify is a serverless infrastructure that handles all the standard back-end functionalities such as authentication and databases so that we can focus on building the app it self.